The three most common types of diuretics are:

-Your kidneys’ normal function is to filter out water, salts (mainly potassium and sodium) and waste products from your bloodstream.
-Most of the water and salts are re-absorbed back into your bloodstream, but some is left with the waste products, which form urine.
+Your kidneys’ normal function is to filter out water, salts (mainly potassium and sodium) and waste products from your blood.
+Most of the water and salts are reabsorbed into your bloodstream, but some are left with the waste products, which form urine.

-Diuretics work by reducing the amount of sodium and water that your body re-absorbs back into your bloodstream.
-This increases the amount of urine your body produces and decreases the amount of fluid left in your bloodstream.
-The overall volume of your blood is therefore reduced, which gives your heart less work to do and helps to reduce your blood pressure.
+Diuretics work by reducing the amount of sodium and water that your body reabsorbs.
+This increases how much urine your body produces and decreases the fluid left in your bloodstream.
+This means the overall volume of your blood is reduced, which gives your heart less work to do and helps to reduce your blood pressure.
 This is why diuretics are used to treat heart failure and high blood pressure.

 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

-If you’re elderly, you may need to take a lower diuretic dose to begin with.
-This is because you’re more likely to be affected by the side-effects that diuretics cause.
-Your doctor may then change the dose, depending on how well your kidneys are working.
+The older you are, the more likely you are to develop side-effects of diuretics.
+Therefore, you may need to take a lower dose to begin with.
+Your GP may change the dose, depending on how well your kidneys are working.

-Side-effects are the unwanted effects of taking a medicine.
-If you have side-effects, it’s important to talk to your doctor or healthcare professional who prescribed your medicine – don’t stop taking it before you speak to him or her.
+Side-effects are unwanted symptoms caused by taking a medicine.
+If you have side-effects, it’s important to talk to the GP who prescribed your medicine before you stop taking it.

 - a fall in blood pressure that is related to posture (postural hypotension), which causes you to feel faint or dizzy when you stand up